 PHASE Nepal started work in Community Health since its inception in 2005.
 Our health programmes exist in some of Nepal’s most remote and vulnerable communities, with a special focus on the mountainous western regions of Humla, Bajura and Mugu and the earthquake-devastated areas of Sindhupalchowk and Gorkha.
-Last year (ending April 2019) we supported healthcare in a total of 23 sites across Nepal.
+Currently, we provide healthcare from our 17 health posts and outreach clinics across our project areas.

 The major focus of the programme is improving maternal and child health, with a focus on nutrition.
 Activities are preventative (such as improving sanitation), promotive (such as education on hand-washing) and curative (supporting primary health care services).
 We provide skilled human resources, essential medicines and vital equipment, and also train local Female Community Health Volunteers.